-Since there are no risk houses, project-based evacuation is not required for this site.
+There are not houses in the failed slope hence, Project based evacuations are not required for this site.

 10.3Procedure for removal of damaged structures, facilities infrastructure (consent from owners to remove the articles)

 This risk may not be triggered in this site.